Mianto/Mianto.github.io/content/projects/iterator-pattern-in-tree.md

 ---
 Iterator Pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements, without knowing it's inner implementations.

-Using the design pattern, following traversal have been implemented
+Using the design pattern, the following traversal hass been implemented

 * Preorder traversal
 * Inorder traversal
 * Postorder traversal
 * Breadth First traversal

-Project is open for feedback and contribution at [Github](https://github.com/Mianto/iterator-pattern-in-tree)
+The Project is open for feedback and contribution at [Github](https://github.com/Mianto/iterator-pattern-in-tree)